Skip to main content

 How Much Does Blepharoplasty Cost?

 The cost of eyelid surgery at Yorkville Institute of Plastic Surgery depends on whether you undergo upper Blepharoplasty, lower Blepharoplasty, or both procedures.
-In general, the price of either upper or lower eyelid surgery ranges between $5,700 and $6,700 depending on the complexity of your treatment plan, while both procedures can cost between $9,900 and $10,900.
+In general, the price of either upper or lower eyelid surgery ranges between $6,000 and $7,700 + HST depending on the complexity of your treatment plan, while both procedures can cost between $10,900 and $12,100 + HST.
 Our patient care coordinator will provide you with a full price breakdown after your concerns are assessed in a consultation with Dr. Tong.
 We accept plastic surgery financing plans from Medicard®, a highly reputable third-party healthcare lending company that can make Blepharoplasty expenses more affordable for qualified patients.
 If you have any questions about the flexible financing options offered by Medicard®, or if you would like to speak to a friendly member of our team, please contact our practice today.

 Blepharoplasty Consultation in Toronto